India lives in several centuries at the same time.

 - The Globe Project, Online: https://globeproject.com/

 - Hofstede, Geert H. (1997).
-"Cultures and Organizations: Software of the Mind (second ed.)".
+"Cultures and Organizations: Software of the Mind".
 New York: McGraw-Hill

 - Herbert R. (1946).
-“The chrysanthemum and the sword : patterns of Japanese culture”.
+“The chrysanthemum and the sword: patterns of Japanese culture”.
 Boston : Houghton Mifflin Co.

 - Kluckhohn, F. and Strodtbeck, F. (1961).
 "Variations in value orientation".
 New York: Harper Collins